noneofyourbusiness1415252/Maths-stuff/README.md

 # Umar's Maths stuff
 ![Maths: the only place where people buy 64 watermelons and no-one knows why...](https://www.bing.com/images/blob?bcid=RLGht7PssYcCsA "the truest meme ever")
-Note: Please do not use this program yet; it is the development version.
-Use the [stable version](https://replit.com/@idkwhatnamelol/Umars-maths-stuff?v=1) instead.
 Please report any bugs on [Github](https://github.com/noneofyourbusiness1415252/Maths-stuff/issues) Hello there and welcome to my Maths stuff!
 This program currently identifies primes, composites, squares and cubes from within a range of number/s that you specify.
+It also includes quizzes about primes, squares and cubes.
-To get started, just type a number from 1-4 to choose one of the options.
+To get started, just type a number from 1-7 to choose one of the options.
 All inputs must be written in integers (whole numbers).
 For the switching modes option, it allows you to switch modes if you type 'yes' in lowercase, uppercase or a mix, otherwise it continues on the same mode.
+For the typewriter effect speed, you can write any positive integer
 ## Primes/squares/cubes in range calculator
 When finding squares/cubes/primes/composites in a certain range, the first number you will be asked for will be the **start** of the range, and the second number the **end** of the range, ***including itself***.
 ## Quiz